Review of the QCD sum rules for exotic states: type tetraquark states

-where the $s_0$ and $s_0^\prime$ correspond to the ground states $Y$ and first radial excitations $Y^\prime$, respectively.
+where the $s_0$ and $s_0^\prime$ correspond to the ground states $Y$ and first radial excitations $Y^\prime$, respectively \cite{WangZG-HC-Vect-Derive-CPC-2024}.

-We adopt the QCDSR II, see Eq.\eqref{QCDSR-II} and Eqs.\eqref{QCDSR-II-M1-N}-\eqref{QCDSR-II-M2-N}, and obtain the Borel windows, continuum threshold parameters, suitable energy scales and pole contributions, which are shown explicitly in Tables \ref{Borel-1P}-\ref{Borel-1P-2P}.
-From the tables, we can see explicitly that the pole contributions of the 1S states (the 1S plus 2S states) are about $(40-60)\%$ ($(67-85)\%$), the pole dominance is satisfied very well.
-On the other hand, the contributions from the highest dimensional condensates play a minor important role, $|D(10)|< 3\%$ or $\ll 1\%$ ($< 1\%$ or $\ll 1\%$) for the 1S states (the 1S plus 2S states), the operator product expansion converges very good and better than that in our previous work \cite{WangZG-HC-Vect-Derive-EPJC-2019}, see Table \ref{Borel-P-wave-Y}.
+We adopt the QCDSR II, see Eq.\eqref{QCDSR-II} and Eqs.\eqref{QCDSR-II-M1-N}-\eqref{QCDSR-II-M2-N}, to study the radially excited states, and obtain the Borel windows, continuum threshold parameters, suitable energy scales and pole contributions, which are shown explicitly in Tables \ref{Borel-1P}-\ref{Borel-1P-2P}.
+From the tables, we can see explicitly that the pole contributions of the 1P states (the 1P plus 2P states) are about $(40-60)\%$ ($(67-85)\%$), the pole dominance is satisfied very well.
+On the other hand, the contributions from the highest dimensional condensates play a minor important role, $|D(10)|< 3\%$ or $\ll 1\%$ ($< 1\%$ or $\ll 1\%$) for the 1P states (the 1P plus 2P states), the operator product expansion converges very good and better than that in our previous work \cite{WangZG-HC-Vect-Derive-EPJC-2019}, see Table \ref{Borel-P-wave-Y}.